 Once upon a time, a man named Jesus did a bunch of wholesome stuff.
 He never sinned, which is impressive considering he wasn’t allowed to eat pork because he was Jewish.
 He lived to be thirty-three years old and never ate bacon, not once, and imitation bacon bits hadn’t been invented yet.
 That’s called sacrifice, and you could learn something from Jesus.
-Bacon abstinence aside, Jesus was God, only in man form (which is different from a guy who looks like a god).
-People didn’t understand Him the first few times, so He came down to Earth to clarify His message through His Holy example.
+Bacon abstinence aside, Jesus was God, only in man form.
+People didn’t understand God the first few times, so He came down to Earth as a man to clarify His message through His Holy example.
 Henceforth, I stop capitalizing he and him because it’s obnoxious.
-I can’t stand it.

-Jesus made some amendments and forgave people for their wrongdoings, because everyone was so goddamn judgmental, he just couldn’t take listening to us bicker for one more minute.
-He asked us to try out his new rules in return for his extreme sacrifice, and to really try this time, not just make up our own rules or focus on the rules other people are breaking (ahem, Pharisees).
+Jesus, that’s the man-God, made some amendments to the messages people had previously received, and he forgave people for their wrongdoings.
+He did this because everyone had become so goddamn judgmental, he could not take listening to us bicker for one more minute.
+Honestly, that was super chill of him, because when my kids are bickering in the car, I suggest we play a game to see who can go the longest without making any noise.
+Anyway, Jesus asked us to try out his new rules in return for his extreme sacrifice, and he asked us to really try this time, not just make up our own rules or focus on the rules other people are breaking (ahem, Pharisees).
+Just do your best, he asked.
 If it works, no one’s judging those who mess up.
-Just do your best, he asked.
 Do unto others as you would have them do unto you.
-Like, maybe pick up your dog shit from the neighbor’s yard, but if you find someone else’s dog shit in your yard, pick that up, too, and don’t get angry about it.
+Like, maybe pick up your dog’s droppings from the neighbor’s yard, but if you find the neighbor dog’s droppings in your yard, pick that up, too, and don’t get angry about it.
 Your neighbor might not know it’s there.
 It could have been a different dog.
-Maybe your neighbor was just late for work because her kid was being an asshole, or she had to rush to the hospital to see her mother.
+Maybe your neighbor was running late for work because her kid insisted on wearing flip flops in 20-degree weather, or she maybe had to rush to the hospital to see her mother.

 To some, Jesus’ message seemed clear: Be nice.
 I mean it.
 Don’t make me come back here again.
 I’m going to check on you one more time, and if you’re still abusing each other, you’re in eternal time-out.
 If, by the time I get back, you’ve been kind and forgiving and you’ve followed my lead, we’re going to go rock-and-roll with the angels and throw back some shots but never have hangovers and eat lots of ice cream but never get fat, plus we’re going to sleep on fluffy white clouds.
 There will be peace.

-After Jesus died, went to Hell, rose from the dead, and ascended into heaven, he left his friend Peter in charge of his message, and told him to pass it on.
+After that, Jesus died, went to Hell, rose from the dead, and ascended into heaven.
+He left his friend Peter in charge of his message, and told him to pass it on.
 Peter was a fisherman and a loudmouth, the Catholic everyman.
 He was a rock, the first Pope, as we now call the supreme leader of the Roman Catholic Church.
-There have been many Popes since then.
-Reminiscent of the slumber party game Telephone, they mixed up the message as they passed it to one another, and Jesus’ “be nice” part somehow twisted and still hasn’t been fixed, but most people of faith and no faith are trying to muddle through their lives, being kind and hoping for some compassion in return.
+There have been many Popes since then, and reminiscent of the slumber party game Telephone, the Popes mixed up the message as they passed it from one to the next.
+Jesus’ “be nice” part got twisted and still hasn’t been fixed, but it seems many people of faith and no faith alike are trying to muddle through their lives, being kind and hoping for some compassion in return.

-“We mean it,” they probably said, and looked sternly over the top of their glasses at the people.
+“We mean it,” the clergymen probably said and looked sternly over the top of their glasses at the people.
 And the people shuffled their feet and muttered, “So … no bacon on Lenten Fridays?”
-Members of the church hierarchy get pissy about questions – except for the Jesuits, who are, as far as I can tell, the only ones sanctioned to question any of the rules created A.D.
-(The Church should let us eat turkey on Fridays because turkeys are so stupid, they’re practically vegetables, but at press time, there’s no official dialog on this with the Pope, and maybe this is exactly the kind of idea that exemplifies why women aren’t allowed to make any rules.)
+Members of the church hierarchy get pissy about questions—except for the Jesuits, who are, as far as I can tell, the only ones sanctioned to question any of the rules created A.D.

-The rules are as follows: Catholics do not have to be vegetarians on Lenten Fridays.
+“No meat,” the men in charge repeated and clarified the rules: Catholics do not have to be vegetarians on Lenten Fridays.
 Fish is not meat, according to the Vatican.
 Also, broth is allowable because it’s boiled marrow, not meat.
-Bacon drippings are acceptable, but not bacon … even if you fry a little up just for the fat and it smells so delicious and salty and porky that you just can’t resist one little nibble.
+Bacon drippings are acceptable, but not bacon—even if you fry a little up just for the fat and it smells so delicious and salty and porky that you can’t resist one little nibble.
 If you eat just the corner that broke off in the drippings, the Pope will see you, and you will go to Hell.
 Snake meat is undefined, as far as I can tell.
 A water moccasin is a water animal that is not a fish, but I don’t think we’re allowed to eat dolphins either, no matter how delicious their large brains are.
-Not that I eat snakes or dolphins (except as an unfortunate byproduct of the canned tuna industry), but my policy is to eat what is served to be polite, and I’m not used to outside forces imposing food rules on me – especially when I’m just trying to be nice.
+Not that I eat snakes or dolphins (except as an unfortunate byproduct of the canned tuna industry), but my policy is to eat what is served to be polite, and I’m not used to outside forces imposing food rules on me—especially when I’m just trying to be nice.
 I’d ask about the snake, in case it’s ever served to me on a Friday during Lent, but then I imagine the leader-men asking, “Is it really going to kill you to skip eating snake on Fridays during the most religious 40 days of the year?”
 The imagined guilt trip wears on my psyche before it even happens, so I just order a cheese pizza like every other Catholic on the planet, except when I forget that it’s Lent and Friday and accidentally order a cheeseburger.